rlishtaba/algorithmable/README.md

 # Algorithmable

-Useful algorithms for everyday usage implemented using Ruby.
+Useful algorithms such as Sorting, Searches, Graph Traversal strategies & data structures such as Symbol Tables, BST, Hash Tables, Bag, Linked List, Queue, Stack, Graphs for everyday usage.
+Implemented using Ruby, for fun.

 ## Installation